batterycenter/battery/README.md

  - Redistribute battery itself or large portions of it, claiming you are the original author ❌
  - Battery is distributed without any warranty whatsoever ❌

 Battery is striving to become a healthy community of developers.
-In essence, everything is allowed that contributes to the goal of supporting small teams in creating, developing and distributing modern, free software.
+Everything is allowed that contributes to the goal of supporting small teams in creating, developing and distributing modern, free software.
 We love open source ❤️